tonytvo/blog-generator/content/blog/prompt-engineer-guide/index.md

 - **consolidate all of provided information**
   - Please consolidate all the information you have provided in our discussion "" into one structured text.
 Eliminate redundancy and organize it logically by topic

+- **TDD development**

+We are doing test driven development.
+For each task, do the following:
+1. Add a test to the test file specified by the user.
+2. Run the tests and ensure it fails.
+If it doesn't stop.
+3. Add the implementation to the implementation file specified by the user.
+4. Run the tests and ensure it passes.
+If it doesn't attempt to fix it by changing only the implementation.
+5. Commit it, starting the commit message with 🤖 do denote the commit was done by you.
+6. Stop and wait for the next task.

+If the task involves refactoring, take small steps figure out a sequence of small moves that minimize the amount of time the code is broken.
+Treat each small step as a task, run the tests, and commit after each one.

+If the user doesn't specify test and implementation files, stop and ask the user before continuing.
+DO NOT USE TOOLS TO TRY TO FIND THE FILES.

 # Quotes